 In the last few years, the total value of NFTs has been rising.
 There are many places where scammers can exploit lax rules and enforcement mechanisms.

-The problem has become so common that some marketplaces have set up their tools to help you.
+The problem has become so common that some marketplaces have set up tools to help you.
 Therefore, we gave you a list of things to consider before buying NFTs on the market.